vl-cr/monte-carlo-martingale/README.md

 So I decided to give Numba a try and see how it worked in practice.
 But instead of writing boring functions with meaningless heavy calculations, I decided to run Monte Carlo simulations on the Martingale Strategy.
 The strategy itself will be explained in the notebook, but you don't have to follow the whole thought process: you can skip to the comparison of execution times of normal Python vs. Numba-modified functions.

-So we'll try to answer the following questions:
+We'll try to answer the following questions:
 - Can Numba make the code significantly faster?
 - Are Numba's limitations a hindrance to the code-writing process?
 - Even though it is known that the Martingale Strategy has a negative expected value, what is the probability of winning x2 or x10 of your initial pot with it?

 [1.monte_carlo_martingale](1.monte_carlo_martingale.ipynb): this notebook contains everything you need to answer these questions: code, comments and final results.

----
+## Installation

-To run the notebook: run `pip install -r requirements.txt` in a virtual environment to install the dependencies.
-Alternatively, you can use [Poetry](https://python-poetry.org/) for that.
+To run the notebook: create a new virtual environment and activate it.
+Install [JupyterLab or Jupyter Notebook](https://jupyter.org/install) (recommended).
+Alternatively, you can use [VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks), [DataSpell](https://www.jetbrains.com/dataspell/) etc.

+To install the dependencies: run `pip install --user -r requirements.txt` in your virtual environment.

+Alternatively, instead of the two steps above, it is recommended to use [Poetry](https://python-poetry.org/).
+Both "pyproject.toml" and "poetry.lock" files can be found in the root directory.

+Run `poetry install` and then `poetry shell` to activate the virtual environment that Poetry created (with all the dependencies installed).